nsantiagoblair/nsantiagoblair/README.md

 ## 💼 What I Do

-- 🧱 Design and build backend services (Go) and data systems (Python), mostly on AWS
+- 🧱 Design and build backend services and data systems, mostly on AWS
 - ⚡ Work with large-scale batch and streaming data using PySpark and Iceberg
 - 🗄️ Wrangle data across SQL in all its flavours, from transactional databases to the data warehouse
 - 🛠️ Define infrastructure as code with Terraform